harish-bhat-m/data-structure-algorithm/palindrom_without_list/problem_statement.md

 #  Problem Statement:
    You have given a string and you have to find out whether the entered string is palidnrome or not Please avoid using list reverse and other list functionality.
-Try to use keep it simple
+Try to it as simple as possible.